EpicMorg/docker/confluence/5.6.4/README.md

 # Versioning

 The `latest` tag matches the most recent release of Atlassian Confluence Server.
-So `atlassian/confluence-server:latest` will use the newest stable version of Confluence Server available.
+So `epicmorg/confluence:latest` will use the newest stable version of Confluence Server available.

 Alternatively, you can use a specific minor version of Confluence Server by using a version number
-tag: `atlassian/confluence-server:5.10`.
-This will install the latest `5.10.x` version that is available.
+tag: `epicmorg/confluence:5.10.8`.
+This will install the latest `5.10.8` version that is available.

-For the latest developer (EAP) release use `atlassian/confluence-server:eap`.
-This will install our latest milestone (not supported for use in production).
+## Versions available

+* `epicmorg/confluence:latest`
+* `epicmorg/confluence:5.6.4`
+* `epicmorg/confluence:5.10.8`

 # Known Problems
 In Mac OS X with Docker version 1.11.0, when running with docker-machine, there is a bug where the directory specified for `CONFLUENCE_HOME` in a volume mount will not have the correct permission, and thus startup fails with a permission denied error: